CultureHQ/SharePoint/README.md

 * `temp/deploy` - a directory containing the necessary async assets that will be requested by the package.
 These should be deployed to our `sharepoint.culturehq.com` CDN.

 They can then load the `Upcoming Events` webpart onto a SharePoint page and configure it appropriately.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/CultureHQ/SharePoint.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).